Is your move to France actually ready?

 Common Mistakes to Avoid

 The most common mistake is treating the move-in inspection as a formality.
 Many Americans sign the inspection form without reading it carefully, or accept agency descriptions that are too vague to protect them later.
 You have the right to be precise.
 Use it.
+If the etat des lieux is already behind you and the deposit is in dispute, a consulting call will tell you what you can realistically reclaim.

 The second mistake is failing to photograph the apartment on move-in day.
 We have seen deposit disputes where the tenant had clear evidence of pre-existing damage in the inspection form, but the absence of photographs meant the dispute took much longer to resolve than it should have.
 Photographs are cheap insurance.